SwiftOnSecurity/OrgKit/GroupPolicy/README.md

 This will likely be simplified but for now it's a provisional roadmap.

+Every Group Policy where it's possible to include a note, includes a unique identifier.
+This allows you to quickly identify a policy and its current recommended status.

 ## Policies
 Note: This is a roadmap and does not list the GPOs currently avaliable.